Health and Travel Alerts Learn More Left arrow

 View of Lisbon Cathedral with tram

-Sé, Lisbon’s cathedral, is an impressive 12th-century affair with Roman, gothic, and baroque elements, highlighting the various reconstructions over the years.
+One of the best things to do in Lisbon is to visit Sé, the city’s cathedral, an impressive 12th-century affair with Roman, gothic, and baroque elements, highlighting the various reconstructions over the years.

 Another religious monument worth visiting is the 17th-century National Pantheon, the final resting place for some of Portugal’s most celebrated personalities.